ArnoldDP/OStim-Community-Modlist/README.md

  It's an aesthetically pleasing and immersive overhaul for nearly every aspect of the game that happens to add some spicy roleplay opportunities.
 The game is a complete sandbox, and you are a murderhobo with a freaky voice.

 The gameplay mods are customizable enhancers to the experience.
-A lot of subjective quest mods were avoided because they could cause unnecessary bloat.
+A lot of subjective quest mods (LOTD, Bruma, Wyrmstooth, etc) were avoided because they could cause unnecessary bloat.
+You are 100% free to add whatever youd like, you can even recompile the list and post it to the Wabbajack gallery.

 </details>